pr33thaml/AI-Powered_FaceRecognition_and_ExcelReporting/README.md

     - open cmd as admin>`py -m pip install openpyxl` use the code> type py and import openpyxl> if you do not get any errors, the library has installed perfectly.

 - **CMake**
     - It helps developers build and organize their code on different types of computers without too much hassle.
+Downkiad and install latest version from https://cmake.org/download/
 - **Dlib**
     - It can find faces, figure out who they belong to, and even tell you where the eyes, nose, and mouth are on a face.
 - **Visual Studio C++**